a building - founders hall at dusk

 Graduate Studies Policies

-Admission to Humboldt
+Admission to Cal Poly Humboldt

 To be considered for admission, students at the time of enrollment should have completed a four-year college course of study and hold an acceptable baccalaureate degree from an accredited institution, or the equivalent academic preparation as determined by appropriate campus authorities.
 Students seeking admission should be in good academic standing at the last college or university attended, with a grade point average of at least 2.5 on the last degree completed or in the last 60 semester (90 quarter) units attempted.
 They should also satisfactorily meet the professional, personal, scholastic, and other standards for graduate study, including qualifying examinations, as appropriate campus authorities may prescribe.

-Admission to Department or Program
+Admission to a Department or Program

 Students meeting the above university requirements and desiring admission to a master's program must also be reviewed and accepted in the appropriate department.
 Application Requirements vary by Graduate Program.
 Check the Graduate Program page, or contact the program’s Graduate Coordinator, early in the process to make sure you have the most updated requirements.
 Students who meet the minimum requirements for graduate studies may be considered for admission in one of the following categories: